pachyderm/docs-content/latest/build-dags/pipeline-spec/transform.md

    * `<input>_COMMIT` - the ID of the input commit.
 For example, if your input is the `images` repo, this will be `images_COMMIT`.
-- `secrets` reference Kubernetes secrets by name and specify a path to map the secrets or an environment variable (`env_var`) that the value should be bound to.
+- `secrets` reference Kubernetes secrets by name and specify a path to map the secrets or an environment variable (`envVar`) that the value should be bound to.
 -  `0` is always considered a successful exit code.
 -  `tmpfs` is cleared on node reboot and any files you write count against your container's memory limit.
 This may be useful for workloads that are IO heavy or use memory caches.

 {{%notice tip%}}
 **Using a private registry? **

-You can use `image_pull_secrets` to mount a secret that contains your registry credentials.
+You can use `imagePullSecrets` to mount a secret that contains your registry credentials.

 ```s
 {